By Published On: September 21st, 2020

 • Intelligent bots can gather survey or interview data from employees

-• Have an error-free communication, to have more impact
+• Have an error-free communication – because of this, you will have more impact

 Engagement

-• Intelligent bots can ask stakeholders questions for the stakeholder analysis, then the bots can analyze findings, develop a stakeholder-analysis-report, and provide recommendations.
+• Intelligent bots can ask stakeholders questions for the stakeholder analysis.
+Because of this, bots can analyze findings, develop a stakeholder-analysis-report, and provide recommendations.

 • Interactive 2-way and real-time feedback system can help employee’s progress in the transition phase of the change